-IBM SPSS Decision Management 6.2 added the following features:
+The previous release, IBM SPSS Decision Management 6.2, added the following features:

 Support for Cognos data.
-When used with IBM® SPSS® Modeler Server 14.2 or newer, IBM® Analytical Decision Management 6.2 added the ability to read data from an IBM Cognos Business Intelligence server when defining data sources, and to write scoring results back to a Cognos BI Server.
+When used with SPSS Modeler Server 14.2 or newer, IBM Analytical Decision Management adds the ability read data from an IBM Cognos Business Intelligence server when defining data sources, and to write scoring results back to a Cognos BI Server.
 After defining a connection to a Cognos BI server, you can browse packages, dimensions, queries, and reports to choose the desired fields.
 For more information, see the topic IBM Cognos BI source in Chapter 4 on p.
-35.
+31.

 ILOG Business Rule Management System integration.
 Rules created in a Business Rules Management System such as ILOG can be referenced and used in IBM Analytical Decision Management applications, provided they have been developed to support the same data model used in the current IBM Analytical Decision Management project.
 These external rules can be selected and used in the same manner as other models and rules within the IBM Analytical Decision Management application.
-For more information, see the topic Using rules from IBM Operational Decision Management in Chapter 5 on p.
-45. Note that ILOG is now referred to as IBM Operational Decision Management.
+For more information, see the topic Using rules from ILOG Business Rule Management System in Chapter 5 on p.
+42.